AlessiaMarotta/MicroMol2025/Bash/README.md

 ## Paths, files and directories

-Open linux or mac terminal; if you have windows download [cygwin](https://www.cygwin.com/)
+Open linux or mac terminal
 ```
 ssh username@ip #login to a server via ssh, it will ask for your password
 Ctrl+d #close session